| |

 | RELATED: Teakettle vs. Teapot | How to use and choose them

 Food processor – When you start diving deep into cooking and meal-prepping, you might want to invest in a food processor.
-If you want to do your meals from scratch and you prefer to have your almond butter and tahini homemade, a food processor is a must.
+If you want to do your meals from scratch and you prefer to have your almond butter and pesto homemade, a food processor is a must.
 Choose one that has changeable cutters so that you will have at least a cutter head, a grater head, and a slicer head so that you can use the one for several different preparations.

 | RELATED: Homemade natural almond butter with roasted almonds